f7ed0/fog_computing/readme.md

 This project has no mean to be deployed in a production environment an serve the purpose of a proof of concept that will be later used for studies.

+## Infrastructure

+This repository is meant to deploy one fog with one master node and as many as worker nodes as wanted.

+Each component rely on the MQTT broker to cummunicate to others.
+The master node subscribe to every channel corresponding to `video/stream/*` (* as a wildcard) for video packets to save in the fog then dispatch these packets among the worker nodes.

+Attached to the worker nodes a loadbalancer pings them every 2 seconds to know their workload (cpu and memory usage) and publish a policy to the MQTT broker (which worker node should be used first) that the master node will use to send the incoming packets to the correct worker.

+When they receive a packet, worker nodes will check if it's a new video being saved and if it is they will send a POST request to the api in order to register this video in the database.
+The api is here to tell clients what are the videos registered on the fog.

+### Multi-fog infrastructures

+You can start multiple fog instances, master nodes will auto-connect between each other as if they were "special" worker nodes.
+Like that packets requests received by one master node will be recursively forwarded to all of the other connected master nodes.

 ## Stack

 - Golang